inimino/2048/README.md

 ## First upgrade: the "bootstrap" prompt

+Getting GPT4 to write all the CSS and HTML in one prompt is a challenge.
+If we add JS to the mix, it's simply not going to work.
+We need to break apart our single monolithic HTML page into multiple prompts.
+We may as well split the CSS and JS into separate files at the same time.

+Now we are going to communicate with the LLM about one single small part of the program at a time: either a short HTML snippet, or a small CSS file, or a single JavaScript function.

+However, not all important decisions are local to such a short context, so we want to provide the model with key background information before asking for what we specifically want.

-We start the conversation with a "bootstrap" prompt that contains all the key decisions we've already made in one place.
+So we'll start the conversation with a "bootstrap" prompt that contains all the key decisions we've already made in one place.

 Then in our second prompt, we'll be asking GPT4 to write specific code, such as a particular function.
+When we or GPT make choices that we (such as picking a color that we decide to keep) then we move those choices into the comment, so the comment records choices we've made.
 When this results in decisions that apply to the entire project, we can move those into the bootstrap prompt.

 ````